 Founder and Editor-in-Chief Daniel Schmidt

-In my freshman year of high school, at the age of 14, I founded The Young Pundit, a hard-hitting news commentary outlet featuring young, incisive, and unbought conservative voices.
+Daniel Schmidt is a 16-year-old political commentator and opinion writer.
+In his freshman year of high school, at the age of 14, he founded The Young Pundit, a hard-hitting news commentary outlet featuring young, incisive, and unbought conservative voices.

 Schmidt has been engaged in politics since the beginning of middle school.
 Events that normally did not attract the attention of kids his age — presidential debates and inaugurations, speeches by world leaders, political commentary programs — would encapsulate his attention for hours upon hours.